 Commercial bug out bag essentials to look for:

 3. Check the number of items and make sure it has all the necessary equipment, not fillers.
-If you buy online, you should ready carefully all the items that are included in the survival bag.
+If you buy online, read carefully about all the items that are included in the commercial bug out bag.
 Some sellers will list every match or every bandage as individual items, and you may have more than 100 items listed for the bag.
 In reality, you will have only about a dozen necessary main groups of products.

-4. The total weight of the commercial bug out bag is an important factor and you need to pick one suited for you.
-Exceeding the recommended carrying weight for your physical build is not recommended and it will cost you more than a few supplies being left behind.
+4. The total weight of the commercial bug out bag is an important factor.
+Pick one suited for your physical abilities.
+Don’t exceed the recommended carrying weight for your physical build.
+It will cost you more than a few supplies left behind.
 Keep this in mind when choosing your bag:

 - For on-trail, the recommended body/carry weight ratio should be between 30 to 40 percent.